nsangani/Motif-Mining/README.md

 Script to preprocess CLIP-seq experiment from ENCODE

 # Download the script from ENCODE
-Select experiment of interest and downlaod the script : https://www.encodeproject.org/matrix/?type=Experiment Follow the instructions in the script and download the data
+Select experiment of interest and downlaod the script : https://www.encodeproject.org/matrix/?type=Experiment <br>
+Follow the instructions in the script and download the data

 # Preprocessing
-Remove chr GL, KI, X, Y
+Remove chr GL, KI, X, Y <br>
 Split the data into 80/20

 # Script Details
-clean_ENCODE_functions.py has all the functions needed to clean the files seq_cleaning.py has code to generate scripts for bedtools among others to align your data with ENCODE
+clean_ENCODE_functions.py has all the functions needed to clean the files <br>
+seq_cleaning.py has code to generate scripts for bedtools among others to align your data with ENCODE